vicortez/js-promise-function-colorizer/README.md

 <!-- - None ATM -->

-- Doesn't seem to be working with method calls from non-class object instances
+- Doesn't work with method calls from non-class object instances imported from some modules

   ```
   const user = userEvent.setup()